VeryCrazyDog/Auto-Java-Updater/README.md

 # Auto-Java-Updater

-**This batch script is no longer maintenance and did not work as well when Oracle implemented additional server side checking to prevent direct download.**
+**WARNING: This batch script is no longer maintenance and did not work as well when Oracle implemented additional server side checking to prevent direct download.**

 Keep Java up to date in Windows!
 Remove redundant installations!